Jokulsarlon Glacier Lagoon in Iceland

 What is Jokulsarlon in Iceland?

 Located in South Iceland, Jokulsarlon is a “glacier lagoon”, it is a lake standing at the foot of the glacier Breiðamerkurjökull.
 It means “glacial river lagoon” in Icelandic, and is connected to the sea by the Jökulsá River.

 A lot of icebergs are floating on the surface, this is one of the reasons why this lagoon became so famous.
-During sunrise or sunset, the sun reflects on the ice, creating an incredible scenery.
+During sunrise or sunset, the sun reflects on the ice, creating incredible scenery.

 Photo: dconvertini - Jökulsárlón, Iceland - Flickr - No changes were made

 It is the deepest lake in Iceland with a maximum depth of 932 ft (284 meters).
-You don’t really realise that when you are there, but the depth of the lakes is more than three times the tallest building in Iceland.
+You don’t really realize that when you are there, but the depth of the lakes is more than three times the tallest building in Iceland.

 What to do at the lagoon?